goyalpramod/goyalpramod.github.io/_blogs/AI_agents_from_first_principles.markdown

 \_\_name\_\_ is a dunder/magic function, if you have never heard of them, read more about them [here](https://realpython.com/python-magic-methods/).

 A function that takes another function can be simplified using a decorator.
 That is what one usually sees in most libraries/framework "@tool".
+Which is what we talked about in the beginning.

-Now let's create a Sum tool.
+Now let's create a sum tool.

 ```python
 def add_numbers(num_list:List[int]):